LOADING ...

 Bắt đầu làm bài nào

-In the state of Illinois 'bout nine ago
+In the state of Illinois 'bout years ago

-A cold killer, he went against the law
+A cold blooded killer, he against the law

-He a factory guard when his robbery did fail
+He killed a guard when his robbery did fail

-And they caught him and they threw him into
+And caught him and they threw him into jail

 He lay in his cell, locked up with his hate